data-science-sequencing/data-science-sequencing.github.io/Win2018/project/project_abstracts.md

 Hi-C-seq is a useful tool for determining the chromosome's three-dimensional conformation in the nucleus.
 In this work, we attempt to use Hi-C information, in the form of a contact map, to achieve improved long-read assembly.
 By solving an LP relaxation of the Traveling Salesman Problem, HINGE + Hi-C provides better repeat resolution on simulated data.

+#### Calling SNPs from Maternal Cell-Free RNA Sequencing to Inform Prenatal Care
+_Mira Moufarrej_

+Approximately 15 million neonates are born preterm every year worldwide.
+To date, we are still unaware of what exactly causes spontaneous preterm delivery and more importantly, how we might prevent it.
+To address this and to better target future research into the causes of and potential therapies for spontaneous preterm delivery, we must address two conflated questions of origin – maternal tissue and fetal fraction, which furthermore likely change dramatically over gestation.
+To answer part of this question and understand where cfRNA transcripts in the blood originated, here, I present progress I have made toward developing statistical methods that identify fetal single nucleotide polymorphisms from total cfRNA.

 #### Parallelizing Medoid Calculations through Spark
 _Daniel Hsu and Brijesh Patel_